A Minute With: Penelope Cruz on not playing it safe on set

 "But I think Europe is a little bit different from maybe growing up in LA, or working just there, especially if you're a woman ...
 The actresses I look up to in Spain and in the rest of Europe, they work if they want to work."

-Here's what else she had to say about what drew her to play Gemma, her experiences in Sarajevo and her views on movies that glamorize violence - though she says "The Counselor" doesn't.
+Here's what else she had to say about what drew her to play Gemma, her experiences in Sarajevo and her views on movies that glamorise violence - though she says "The Counselor" doesn't.

 Q: This is the second film version of a Mazzantini novel, after "Don't Move" in 2004, you've appeared in.
 What drew you to Gemma and her growing awareness of her infertility?